Spio-Garbrah proposes unity talks to mend NDC differences

 Unity is strength

-Dr Spio-Garbrah, who is a former Minister of Trade and Industry, recalled that since last year, a number of unity walks took place around the country with the aim to
+Dr Spio-Garbrah, who is a former Minister of Trade and Industry, recalled that since last year, a number of unity walks took place around the country with the aim to members of the party at the and to energise and revitalise the party's foundation.

 "But the walks have now been concluded and the next main agenda in my view in addition to the ongoing elections must be unity talks following each of the elections," he said.